 Control: Handpulling is a simple, practical approach for small areas.
 Improve the health and density of the lawn by fertilizing at the right time and with the correct amount; maintaining an appropriate soil pH; mowing at the recommended height; and watering properly.
 Apply a 2- to 3-inch layer of mulch to ornamental bed areas to suppress germinating weed seeds.
 Finally, improve surface drainage.
 Preemergence herbicides are available depending on the kind of turfgrass and ornamental plants grown.
 Apply preemergence herbicides to established lawns before the annual bluegrass seeds germinate.
 Once annual bluegrass emerges, preemergence herbicides are generally ineffective.

 Selective postemergence herbicides are available for annual bluegrass control.
 These are best applied in November or early December when the weed is small, thus most susceptible to control.
+See Tables 1 & 2 for pre-emergence and post-emergence control.
 Apply all chemicals according to directions on the label.

 Life Cycle & Description: Crabgrasses (Digitaria species) are summer annuals that germinate in the spring at about the time crabapple and forsythia bloom, when the air temperature is warm enough to promote crabgrass seed germination.
 They produce seed from midsummer to fall and are then killed by the first freeze in autumn.
 Crabgrass reproduces by seed.